manners1998/Assessment-4-Reproducible-Data-Analysis-Project/README.md

 ### Aim of the Data Analysis Project
 As the data analyst for the Chicago Bulls a basketball team in the National Basketball Assosociation (NBA) I have been put in charge of analysising season 2018-2019 data to find a ideal effective starting 5.
 Within season 2018-2019 the Bulls place 27th out of 30 with a win loss record of 22 and 60 respectively.
 The budget the Bulls have for the upcoming season is $118 million, ranked 26th out of 30.
 For refrence, the team with the highest budget is the Portland Trailbalzers ($148 million) and the best performing team from the 2018-2019 season the Milwaukee Bucks ($131 million).

-The General Manager ofthe Bulls has tasked me to find the best available starting 5 players (one from each position.
+The General Manager of the Bulls has tasked me to find the best available starting 5 players (one from each position.
 It also has to be mentioned that there must still be remaining money to fill the remaining team roster.

 ### Data
 The data for the 2018-19 NBA Season is sourced from various wesbites have been provided by Dr Jocelyn Mara as part of this project.The original source for each set is also listed below: